expo/expo/docs/pages/bare/updating-your-app.md

 If we create a build with EAS Build, the channel name from **eas.json** will automatically be added to our build's **AndroidManifest.xml** and **Expo.plist** at build time.
 If you're using EAS Build, the following steps are not necessary.

-If your project is not using EAS Build or you are creating release builds with either `expo run:ios --configuration Release` or `expo run:android --variant release`, you'll need to set the channel configuration manually inside both **AndroidManifest.xml** and **Expo.plist**.
+If your project is not using EAS Build or you are creating release builds with either `npx expo run:ios --configuration Release` or `npx expo run:android --variant release`, you'll need to set the channel configuration manually inside both **AndroidManifest.xml** and **Expo.plist**.

 In **AndroidManifest.xml**, you'll need to add the following, replacing `your-channel-name` with the channel that matches your project: